Alex Lickerman M.D.

 Alex has extensive speaking experience, having given talks at medical conferences throughout his career including a talk to an audience of over 3,000 at a Pri-Med Conference put on jointly by the University of Chicago and Northwestern University.

-Alex has been quoted in Crain's Chicago Business, Playboy, The Chicago Tribune, Men's Health, and TIME, and has had articles appear in Psychology Today, The Huffington Post, Counselor Magazine, and Medicine on the Midway.
+Alex has been quoted in Crain's Chicago Business, The Chicago Tribune, Men's Health, The New York Times, and TIME, and has had articles appear in Psychology Today, Crain's Chicago Business, USA Today, Slate, The Huffington Post, Counselor Magazine, and Medicine on the Midway.
+He's also been a guest on NPR's On Point.
 He's also written a television pilot called Sessions that was optioned by DreamWorks Television, as well as several movie screenplays, including an adaptation of Milton's Paradise Lost.